Review: ‘Fighter’ (2024), starring Hrithik Roshan, Deepika Padukone and Anil Kapoor

 Unfortunately, “Animal” (which takes place primarily in India and in the United States) panders to the lowest and worst possible choices on how this story could have gone.
 The movie has several characters who are just empty vessels for the awful dialogue that they have to spew.
 And the plot twists (especially in the film’s mid-credits scene) are just too ridiculous to take.

-The central character in this moronic mess is Ranvijay “Vijay” Singh (played by Ranbir Kapoor), who is the rebellious son of Balbir Singh (played by Anil Kapoor), a wealthy business mogul.
+The central character in this moronic mess is Ranvijay “Vijay” Singh (played by Ranbir Kapoor), who is the rebellious son of wealthy business mogul Balbir Singh (played by Anil Kapoor, no relation to Ranbir Kapoor).
 Balbir has inherited the Delhi-based company Swastik Steel, which he hopes to pass on to Vijay.
 Balbir, who is Swastik Steel’s CEO, is frustrated and worried that Vijay isn’t responsible enough to take over the company.
 Vijay’s history of getting into trouble has brought shame and scandal to the family.

 The Singh family is a large clan that includes Balbir’s wife/Vijay’s mother Jyoti Singh (played by Charu Shankar), who is a typical “trophy wife” socialite.
 Vijay is the middle child with two siblings.
 Vijay’s older sister Reet Singh (played by Saloni Batra) is frequently embarrassed by Vijay.
 Vijay’s younger sister Roop Singh (played by Anshul Chauhan) is more tolerant of Vijay.
 Balbir is preoccupied with his work, so he often neglected his kids when they were growing up.
 This neglect is a touchy subject for Vijay, who has “daddy issues.”